Book your pay as you go appointment at a Bupa health centre today

 Frequently asked questions

-Do I need to be a Bupa customer to use your service?
-Do I need to be a Bupa customer to use your service?No. You can simply pay for your own treatment, and in some cases we can provide treatment for people covered by other health insurance providers.
+Do I need to have Bupa insurance to use your service?
+Do I need to have Bupa insurance to use your service?No. You can simply pay for your own treatment, and in some cases we can provide treatment for people covered by other health insurance providers.
 It’s important that you check first to make sure the proposed treatment is eligible with your own provider under their policy terms.

 Our musculoskeletal team is made up of some of the most experienced specialists in the UK, including those who work for Great Britain’s Olympic teams and a number of professional sports disciplines including rugby, football, cricket and UK Athletics.
 This means that all our specialists (and customers) benefit from the knowledge, experience and guidance of this expertise.